Make a lasting impact for all Gators -- past, present and future -- with a Class Gift.

 What is a Class Gift?

-A Class Gift is an annual tradition that allows graduating students to leave a legacy for the Gators that follow.
-Look around you: the campus and the SF State community has been made better by those who have made gifts to SF State.
-Now it’s your turn.
-No matter how big or small, every donation and a portion of each Alumni Association membership from the Class of 2017 will benefit the HOPE Fund for students in need.
-In short, it's about students helping students.
+In short, the Class Gift is about students helping students.
+A Class Gift is an annual tradition that allows graduating students and their families to leave a legacy for the Gators that follow.
+The SF State community has been made better for students by those who have made gifts to SF State.
+No matter how big or small, every donation and a portion of each Alumni Association membership will benefit the HOPE Fund for students in need.

 Class Gift Campaign Challenge - GOAL $12,500